dreipol/dreiattest-whitepaper/docs/source/key_endpoints.md

 Get a nonce (snonce) for registering a key.

 **Discussion**
 Only one nonce per uid can be valid at a given point in time.
 The mobile libraries, therefore, have to ensure that a key is only generated and registered once even when multiple requests are initiated at the same time.
-The nonce expires once it has been used or after a one minute.
+The nonce expires once it has been used or after one minute.

 ## POST /dreiattest/key
 Headers (in addition to the [common headers](common_headers.md)):